amir-rahnama/can_local_explanations_explain_lam/README.md

 For running our motivating example in Sectio 3, you need to clone the code for Seneca downloaded and included in your Python path:  https://github.com/riccotti/SyntheticExplanationGenerator.
 After that you can replicate the examples by running /motivating/Motivating Example.ipynb

 # Citation
-If you would like to cite our work, please use the following citation:
+If you would like to cite our work, please use the following bibtex citation:

 ```latex
 @article{rahnama2023can,